Alirahimia/Digital-Twin-Definition-Language/README.md

 ---

-📽️ Demo Video

-A short demo video showing point cloud reconstruction, DTDL schema generation, and Revit integration is available here.

----

 📚 Publications & Research Context

 This project supports ongoing research in:
 - Digital twins for carbon baseline setting (Cambridge collaboration)
 - Communication quality prediction in construction (published in Automation in Construction)
 - IoT adoption barriers and semantic modeling (ASCE JCEM)

----

-📄 License

-This project is released under the MIT License.
-See LICENSE for details.

 ---